 The other type of fogging solution is oil based.
 As the name suggests, these use oil instead of water as the base.
 This makes the solution heavier than a water-based insecticide, so it won’t stay in the air as long.
 They are only effective against mosquitoes as long as they’re airborne.
-However, for other applications, it will stay on the surface being treated for a long time.
-Oil-based solutions are very efficient for odor control and disinfection applications.
+However, for other applications, it will stay on the surface being treated longer than water-based solutions.

 Unfortunately, this also means that an oil-based fogging solution might stain surfaces, which is why oil-based fogging solutions are used outdoors more than indoors.

-Since oil-based solutions stay on surfaces longer, they’re more durable in bad weather conditions.
+Oil-based solutions are better in bad weather, though.
 For example, let’s say that you live in a coastal town near the sea and there aren’t many days with just a light breeze.
-If you often experience strong wind or rain, you won’t have to wait for calm, dry days – if you use an oil-based solution.
+If you often experience strong wind, you won’t have to wait for calm days if you use an oil-based solution.
 You can fog anytime and the solution will still work because it is heavier than water-based solutions and less prone to being blown away.

-To sum up, there are three main differences between water-based and oil-based fogging solutions.
+To sum up, there are four main differences between water-based and oil-based fogging solutions.
 These differences also dictate their use.

-- First, water-based solutions are odorless while oil-based solutions might have a bit of a lasting odor.
+- Water-based solutions are odorless while oil-based solutions might have a bit of a lasting odor.

-- Second, water-based solutions don’t stain surfaces, but oil-based solutions might.
+- Water-based solutions don’t stain surfaces, but oil-based solutions might.

-- Third, water-based solutions dissipate more quickly while oil-based solutions will linger on the surface.
+- Water-based solutions dissipate more quickly while oil-based solutions will linger on the surface.

-This last difference is also the reason why you should use a water-based insecticide when there is little to no wind and precipitation.
+The third difference is also the reason why you should use a water-based insecticide when there is little to no wind and precipitation.
 These are also the better choice when you want no trace of insecticide to remain a short time after fogging.
-Water-based solutions are better for indoor use, too.
+The final difference makes water-based solutions better for indoor use, too.